jmtodaro/tor-blog-data/markdown/blog/2009-03-28-technology-preview-marble-and-vidalia020.md

 <!-- more -->

+One of the most requested upgrades to [Vidalia](https://www.torproject.org/vidalia/) is a better map of the world.
+We looked into a few different technologies and decided on [KDE's Marble](http://edu.kde.org/marble/) interface.
+Marble enables an accurate mapping of nodes according to their geolocation, allows for future enhancements such as "click a country to start or end your Tor circuit", and plugins for extra data views.
+This also gives us the ability to use Qt's Webkit browser to display custom information about nodes, circuits, or anything else in a pop-up window.
+An anonymous funder covered the costs involved in developing this feature.
+We thank them for their support.

 I've attached some screenshots to this blog post.
 You can download the relevant packages from the [Vidalia website](https://www.torproject.org/vidalia/dist/).
 If you want marble-enabled Vidalia, look for -marble- in the file name.
 Please report bugs on [Vidalia's Bug Tracker](http://trac.vidalia-project.net/wiki/ReportingBugs).

 As of this release, there are now two branches of Vidalia, stable and alpha.
 The first release of the alpha branch is [Vidalia 0.2.0](https://www.torproject.org/vidalia/dist/).
 The stable branch is at [Vidalia 0.1.12](https://www.torproject.org/vidalia/dist/).